 - Printing and marketing materials company Moo create internal “Moosletters” that use their printing expertise to engage their remote employees by using stop motion animation.
 Company announcements are accompanied by dynamic printed animations unique to their style and representative of their company value of creativity.

-4. Send Care Packages
+4. Send care packages

 One of the more innovative ways of keeping your employees in the loop and feeling valued is to send them creative care packages.
 Not only is this quite a novel approach, but it is another gesture that implies that your company cares about the wellbeing of your employees and their contribution to the team.

 Sending congratulatory emails amongst other positive digital communications is great.
 However, they are ephemeral and quickly forgotten.
 On the other hand, physical tokens of appreciation are tangible evidence of your appreciation and reaffirm your employee’s connection with the ‘mothership’.
+For example:

 - In a recent article by Forbes, Tenin Terell, the founder of The Parkside Creative Group, explained that a variety of care packages with various themes sent to remote employees help boost “happiness and engagement”.
 Some ideas include cocktail making kits, a range of high-quality coffees, face care kits, and wine selections.